J.D. Miller

 People Also Ask

-Some of J.D.
-Miller's most popular tracks include Diggy Liggy lo, Chere cherie, Terry Clement & His Rhythmic Five-La Valse A Tee Maurice, Diggi Liggy Lo (Live), Sundown Playboys Special.
-Listen to these songs and discover more from their extensive catalog.
+J.D.
+Miller's most-played tracks include Diggy Liggy lo, Chere cherie, Terry Clement & His Rhythmic Five-La Valse A Tee Maurice, Diggi Liggy Lo (Live), Sundown Playboys Special.
+Listen to these songs and explore more from their catalog on this page.

 J. D. "Jay" Miller (Joseph Delton Miller, born May 5, 1922 in Iota, Louisiana, USA) was an American record producer and songwriter from Crowley, Louisiana, USA.
-He founded the first label in Louisiana...
+He founded the first label in Louisiana, "Fais Do Do".
+Father of Mark Miller.In the mid-1...
 Read the full biography on this page.

 You can find J.D.
-Miller vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+Miller vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.

 Join the community